What is Peel Adhesion?

 where Lp is the velocity of the stage movement.

-The synchronized actuator mechanism is designed to realize high accuracy evaluation of flat plate sliding at specified crossed angles with the pulling direction on a stage.
+Kyowa Interface Science Co., Ltd. invented the Flat Plate Cross Stage Method.
+The synchronized actuator mechanism is designed to evaluate flat plate sliding at specified crossed angles relative to the pulling direction on a high-accuracy stage.

 Refer to Fig.2, a flat cross stage shifts in the direction of A while a stage moves toward the direction of B at the same distance and speed.